zer0cache/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Sets the name for the chain.
-Default: `polyton-edge`.
+Default: `polygon-edge`.

 ---